GoogleChromeLabs/privacy-sandbox-explainer-updates/README.md

 # RSS

-For RSS subscriber, you can generate a RSS OPML file and run the following:
+For users of RSS, you can generate a RSS OPML file by running the following:

     `python3 rssgenerator.py`